GOVTNZ/tahi/README.md

 # tahi

-A proof of concept on an all-of-government pattern library for New Zealand.
+A proof of concept of an all-of-government pattern library for New Zealand.

 ## Getting Started